 - As a member of the smallest undergraduate school on campus, you’ll develop personal relationships with faculty, staff, and peers, and sometimes be invited to work on research projects with faculty and graduate-level students.

 - You can study and earn your degree from the No. 1 ranked school in information systems in the country.

 - Nearly 100 percent of our students have jobs within six months of graduation and report the highest starting salaries of any other group of students at SU, including engineering and business.

-- Starting with the class of 2017, a Global Experience is a requirement for all Information & Technology majors.
+- There is a Global Experience requirement for all Information & Technology majors.

 Through coursework in the liberal arts, students in the IM&T program gain an understanding of the historical and scientific contexts of contemporary life and explore a variety of disciplines.

 Many students take minors or dual majors in other Syracuse University schools or colleges, including policy studies, economics, and management.
 The IM&T curriculum also enables students to participate in study abroad, honors, and cooperative education programs.

 Students select at least one of six concentrations to develop expertise that will advance them in their careers: